-HOW DO WE DIFFERENTIATE BASED ON THE SUB-POPULATION?
+HOW DO WE DIFFERENTIATE FOR SPECIFIC POPULATIONS?

-ART delivery should be differentiated based not only on clinical characteristics, but also by considering the challenges of sub-populations (Figure 4), including:
+ART delivery should be differentiated based not only on clinical characteristics, but also by considering the challenges of specific populations (Figure 4), including:

-- Women, including pregnant and breastfeeding women - Mer - Adolescents and children - Key populations, such as men who have sex with men (MSM), sex workers (SW), transgender people (TG) and people who inject drugs (PWIDs).
+- Women, including pregnant and breastfeeding women - Adolescents and children - Key populations, such as men who have sex with men (MSM), sex workers (SW), transgender people (TG) and people who inject drugs (PWIDs).

-Although the Decision Framework focuses on stable adult clients, the same concepts and principles from the building blocks outlined in Part 4 can be applied to provide appropriate models of ART delivery for specific sub-populations.
-Differentiating ART delivery for sub-populations can help improve access to HIV care by addressing the structural barriers and adherence issues that sub-populations often face.
+Although the Decision Framework focuses on stable adult clients, the same concepts and principles from the building blocks outlined in Part 4 can be applied to provide appropriate models of ART delivery for specific populations.
+Differentiating ART delivery for specific populations can help improve access to HIV care by addressing the structural barriers and adherence issues that specific populations often face.

-Each sub-population will require a unique and comprehensive package of health care services to overcome particular challenges.
-Having specified refill days or times for certain sub-populations, where appropriate, may be one such innovation that will allow clinicians and counsellors to focus on the specific medical and psychosocial needs of this population.
-For example, this will enable the utilization of available child- and adolescent-friendly tools more effectively than if paediatric clients are interspersed during a routine ART clinic.
+Each specific population will require a unique and comprehensive package of health care services to overcome particular challenges.
+Having specified refill days or times for certain populations, where appropriate, may be one such innovation that will allow clinicians and counsellors to focus on the specific medical and psychosocial needs of this population.
+For example, this will enable the utilization of available child- and adolescentfriendly tools more effectively than if paediatric clients are interspersed during a routine ART clinic.